// Remove Clearing button

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-Stage 1 will provide students with an exciting introduction to the history of architecture and cities, architectural design and technology, and urban planning with a focus on people and climate.
+Stage 1 will provide you with an exciting introduction to the history of architecture and cities, architectural design and technology, and urban planning with a focus on people and climate.

 Through a varied series of design projects, workshops and visits, we'll introduce you to key design skills.
 You'll gain an understanding of scale and context and develop spatial imagination.
-You will learn to communicate your ideas verbally and visually thanks to the varied input of design practitioners, artists and academics
+You'll learn to communicate your ideas verbally and visually thanks to the varied input of design practitioners, artists and academics.

 Modules